 The Chair of Book Studies at WWU Münster specializes in research on book history and publishing studies with a particular focus on the Anglophone world.
 We base our research and teaching activities on a broad understanding of book studies, which comprises printed and digital text forms and focuses on the various contexts of book production, distribution and reception (i.e. the cultural, social, economic, political and legal dimensions).

 We are glad you are here - please take a look around.
-Note that the website is under construction because a new team has joined the English Department as of April 1, 2020.
 You can find out more about our institutional history at the bottom of this page.

 Please also note that the university is currently operating under restrictions due to the coronavirus outbreak.
-We currently anticipate teaching to begin on April 20, 2020.
 Please check this website for updated information.